-Staithes is reached via a narrow valley that runs down to a small harbour, surrounded by high cliffs and protected from the open sea by a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
-The streets are separated by a maze of alleys with names such as Slippery Hill and Gun Gutter.
+Staithes sits on either side of a narrow valley that runs down to a small harbour surrounded by high cliffs.
+Protecting the harbour from the open sea is a large breakwater and protective wall of boulders, From the top of the hill near the entrance to the village, streets of closely packed houses wind down to the harbour.
+A maze of alleys with names such as Slippery Hill and Gun Gutter separate the streets.

-Stay safe while you’re exploring.
+Stay safe while you’re exploring the harbour area.
 In bad weather, waves break over the piers.
 Check the tides before going onto the foreshore as the tide can cut you off well before high tide.
-There is soft mud in the harbour.
+Also, there is soft mud in the harbour.
+Please avoid walking under the cliffs or close to the cliff edges as there are frequent cliff falls in this area.
+Cliff falls come with no warning and being on the receiving end of even a small avalanche can be fatal.
 Finally, for dog owners, if your dog swims out too far don’t go out after them.
 Instead, move to a place they can get to safely and call them back.

 If you visit outside of the holiday season Staithes can seem a bit like a ghost village.
 Many of the houses are now holiday lets or second homes.
-Despite this, it still retains the character of a fishing village.
+Despite this, it still retains a lot of the character of a fishing village.

 Back in the mid-1740s about 50 fishing cobbles sailed daily from Staithes, at the time when James Cook was a haberdasher’s apprentice.
 In the 19th century, fish from Staithes would fill a train with cod, haddock and mackerel.
 Now only a few cobles still fish regularly.

 The village has attracted artists and painters since the nineteenth century.
-The village is still popular with those hoping to capture something of its unique atmosphere.
-Just like St. Ives on the coast of Cornwall, the clear sea air helps to create a unique light which artists hope to capture on their canvas.
+It’s still popular today, with those hoping to capture something of its unique atmosphere.
+Just like St. Ives on the coast of Cornwall, the clear sea air helps to create a unique light that artists hope to capture on their canvas.

-James Cook was based in Staithes as an apprentice working for a draper in 1744.
-However, the current Captain Cook Cottage has nothing to do with James Cook as the cottage where he worked was washed away, along with 11 other cottages in 1745.
+In 1744 James Cook was based in Staithes as an apprentice, working for a draper.
+However, if you find Captain Cook Cottage it has nothing to do with James Cook.
+The cottage where he worked was washed away, along with 11 other cottages in 1745.

-The old Whitby to Middlesborough railway closed in 1958 and the piers of the viaduct that held up the railway over the valley can still be seen.
+The old Whitby to Middlesborough railway closed in 1958.
+You can still see the piers of the viaduct that held up the railway over the top of the valley.

 Walk from the harbour along Church Street and pick up the Cleveland Way footpath.
 Once you’ve climbed to the clifftop there are stunning views of the village.
-The highlight of the walk from Runswick Bay to Staithes is this view.
+This view is definitely the highlight of the walk from Runswick Bay to Staithes.
 Be careful not to stand too close to the cliff edge.

-If you want a different view of Staithes, walk down onto the beach and out on the eastern harbour wall.
+If you want a different view of Staithes, walk down onto the beach and out onto the eastern harbour wall.

-If you are interested in Geology it is possible to walk along the shore ledges at low tide all the way to Old Nab.
-This is described on the Southampton University website.
+If you are interested in Geology it is possible at low tide, to walk along the shore ledges all the way to Old Nab.
+See the Southampton University website for more details.
 Please read the safety notices before exploring this area and definitely wear a hard hat.

 Walks from Staithes

-The Cleveland Way footpath passes through Staithes, Saltburn is about 8 miles north on the route and Runswick Bay about 4 miles south, further south is Sandsend and Whitby.
-There is a regular bus service from Whitby, Sandsend, Runswick Bay and Saltburn to Staithes.
+The Cleveland Way footpath passes through Staithes, Saltburn is about 8 miles north on the route.
+In the other direction, Runswick Bay is about 4 miles south, further south still are Sandsend and Whitby.

-If you want a nice half days walk, start at the Cod and Lobster and walk along Church Street.
+If you want a leisurely half days walk with some stunning clifftop views try a circular walk to Old Nab and Port Mulgrave.
 Leave the village by following the Cleveland Way south to Old Nab and Port Mulgrave.
 You can return to Staithes via Hinderwell and the small hamlet of Dalehouse.
-A guide to this walk can be downloaded for free from the North Yorkshire Moors website.